justintungonline/openshift-k8s-tests/README.md

 Below you will find further resources for learning about OpenShift and running OpenShift on your own computer, as well as details about OpenShift Online or other OpenShift related products and services.

-- **[Katacoda](https://www.katacoda.com/openshift)** offers courses and learning scenarios.
-Learning and hands on exercises can be done all in a browser.
+- **[OpenShift Container Platform](https://www.openshift.com/)** - The Red Hat supported OpenShift product for installation on premise or in hosted cloud environments.

 - **[OpenShift Documentation](https://docs.openshift.com)** - The landing page for OpenShift documentation.
 - **[OpenShift Resources on developers.redhat.com](https://developers.redhat.com/openshift/)** - A collection of resources for developers who are building and deploying applications on OpenShift.

-- **[CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview)** - A tool which can be used to install a local OpenShift cluster on your own computer, running in a virtual machine.
+- **[OpenShift Local](https://developers.redhat.com/products/openshift-local/overview)** - Install a local OpenShift cluster on your own computer
 - **[OpenShift Online](https://manage.openshift.com/)** - A shared public hosting environment for running your applications using OpenShift.
 - **[OpenShift Dedicated](https://www.openshift.com/dedicated)** - A dedicated hosting environment for running your applications, managed and supported for you by Red Hat.

-- **[OpenShift Container Platform](https://www.openshift.com/)** - The Red Hat supported OpenShift product for installation on premise or in hosted cloud environments.

 - **[OpenShift Commons](https://commons.openshift.org)** - A community for users, partners, customers, and contributors to come together to collaborate and work together on OpenShift.

 The following free online eBooks are also available for download related to OpenShift.

 - **[OpenShift for Developers](https://www.openshift.com/for-developers/)**
 - **[DevOps with OpenShift](https://www.openshift.com/devops-with-openshift/)**
 - **[Deploying with OpenShift](https://www.openshift.com/deploying-to-openshift/)**